Filter

 Filter all modules

-With the Divi Filter you can filter every module, or any combination of modules.
+With the Divi Filter you can filter every module, or any combination of modules in the Divi Theme.

 With the free version you can filter columns and with a premium license even rows.
 This helps you to create a CSS grid demo.